How to Choose the Right Database on AWS?

 Furthermore, it includes the costs of dealing with catastrophic database-related difficulties.
 While database failure is one of the causes of application failures, it also causes revenue loss, user dissatisfaction, and plenty of other data-related issues that force businesses to pay the price.

 Similarly, sharding or splitting data comes at a cost.
 Consider the situations where you need to scale above the database’s maximum scalability limit.
-Some databases, such as AWS Aurora, allow you to scale numerous instances, but you can only scale read-only nodes, limiting your ability to scale write nodes.
+Some databases, such as Amazon Aurora, allow you to scale numerous instances, but you can only scale read-only nodes, limiting your ability to scale write nodes.
 Databases like MySQL and Postgres need you to partition the database, which leads to high costs.
 Modification of applications, hardware configuration or addition, establishing new instances, and other ways can all contribute to the database’s cost.

 We couldn’t stop ourselves from adding The Cap Theorem!
 The reason is that database selection without taking this idea into account is ineffective and adds no value, even if many of you are already aware of it.
 So, if you’re reading about it for the first time, have a look or pass!